Moussa Sissoko: 2003–2008

-In July 2003, Sissoko made the trek down south to the Haute-Garonne department to sign with professional club Toulouse FC.
+In July 2003, Sissoko made the trek down south to the Haute-Garonne department to sign with professional club Toulouse.
 He signed an aspirant (youth) contract and was placed in the club's under-14 team.
 Sissoko spent three years developing in the club's youth academy alongside future teammates Cheikh M'Bengue and Étienne Capoue before earning a call up to the club's reserve team in the Championnat de France amateur, the fourth level of French football, ahead of the 2006–07 season.
 Sissoko appeared in 18 matches during the amateur season, quickly becoming one of the club's most sought after prospects.
 Prior to signing his professional contract with Toulouse, he garnered interest from English clubs Liverpool and Bolton Wanderers.

 Midway through the 2006–07 season, Sissoko signed his first professional contract agreeing to a three-year deal with Toulouse until June 2010.
 He was subsequently promoted to the club's senior team in the ensuing summer and assigned the number 22 shirt by manager Elie Baup.
 Sissoko made his professional debut on 4 August 2007, appearing as a substitute in a 3–1 defeat to Valenciennes.
 He made his first professional start the following week in the club's 1–0 upset victory over the defending champions Lyon.
 On 15 August, he appeared in the club's UEFA Champions League third qualifying round first leg match against Liverpool.
 Sissoko replaced Albin Ebondo in the 83rd minute and received a yellow card in the final minute.
 Toulouse lost the first leg 1–0 and the tie 5–0 on aggregate.
 Sissoko scored his first professional goal on 1 September 2007 in a 2–0 victory over Auxerre, scoring in injury time after coming on as a substitute two minutes previously.
 In late September, he began featuring in the team as a regular starter playing in the defensive midfielder role alongside attackers Achille Emana and Fodé Mansaré, and captain Nicolas Dieuze.
 On 6 January 2008, Sissoko scored his second goal of the season against Paris in the Coupe de France.
 Toulouse surprisingly lost the match to the semi-professional club 2–1.
 Despite the promising individual season from Sissoko, Toulouse finished one place above relegation and Baup was sacked and replaced by Alain Casanova.
 Following the season, on 25 July 2008, Sissoko signed a contract extension with the club until 2012.